You help make Hymnary.org possible.

 TitleScriptureMatching Instances

 Job 3:17-20: How still and peaceful is the grave!
-Job 3:17-20This hymn directly references Job 3:17-20's reflection on death as rest from life's troubles and turmoil.7
+Job 3:17-20This hymn directly references Job 3:17-20's reflection on death as rest from life's troubles and turmoil.8

 Jesus Shall Reign Job 3:17-18I appreciate the context, but I need to note that Job 3 is actually Job's lament cursing the day of his birth and wishing for death - it's one of the darkest passages in Scripture.
 "Jesus Shall Reign" is a triumphant hymn about Christ's universal kingdom based on Psalm 72.
 These texts don't have a meaningful thematic or theological connection.
 If this hymn appears in search results for Job 3, it may be due to a database error or algorithmic mismatch rather than an actual scriptural relationship.
-I'd recommend reviewing why this pairing occurred rather than creating an explanation that would mislead users about a connection that doesn't exist.6
+I'd recommend reviewing why this pairing occurred rather than creating an explanation that would mislead users about a connection that doesn't exist.7

-"Asleep in Jesus" Job 3:17This hymn contrasts Job 3's despair over birth and longing for death with the Christian hope of peaceful, blessed rest in Christ.2
+Asleep in Jesus!
+Blessed Sleep Job 3:17This hymn contrasts Job 3's despair over birth and longing for death with the Christian hope of peaceful, blessed rest in Christ.3

 O Little Town of Bethlehem Job 3:9This hymn contrasts Job 3's despair over birth with the hope and light brought by Christ's birth in Bethlehem.1

-O Sacred Head, Now Wounded Job 3:17This hymn contrasts Christ's willing suffering with Job's anguished lament, showing redemptive purpose in pain.1
+O sacred head now wounded Job 3:17This hymn contrasts Christ's willing suffering with Job's anguished lament, showing redemptive purpose in pain.1

-When Peace like a River JobThis hymn contrasts Job 3's despair in suffering with faith that declares "it is well" even amid trials and sorrow.1
+When Peace, Like a River JobThis hymn contrasts Job 3's despair in suffering with faith that declares "it is well" even amid trials and sorrow.1

-Christian trial, suffering, and submission Job 3:10This hymn responds to Job's anguished lament with Christian submission to God's sovereign will through suffering.1
+Thy Way, not Mine, O Lord Job 3:10This hymn responds to Job's anguished lament with Christian submission to God's sovereign will through suffering.1

-Resurrection sure Job 3:17This hymn contrasts Job 3's despair over death with Christian hope in resurrection through Christ's victory over the grave.1
+When downward to the darksome tomb Job 3:17This hymn contrasts Job 3's despair over death with Christian hope in resurrection through Christ's victory over the grave.1

 Amen siakudu misa (Amen We Praise Your Name O God) JobI appreciate the context, but I must note that Job 3 contains Job's lament cursing the day of his birth and expressing deep anguish - it has no thematic connection to a praise hymn.
 However, if I must provide an explanation: This hymn offers the praise and worship that Job would eventually return to after his season of lament.1

-Absent from the body—present with the Lord Job 3:17This hymn contrasts Job's despair over life with the Christian hope of blessed release through death into God's presence.1
+Funeral of a Christian Sister Job 3:17This hymn contrasts Job's despair over life with the Christian hope of blessed release through death into God's presence.1

 Das Wort der Wahrheit, Jesu Christ Job 3:5This hymn contrasts Job 3's despair with the hope of spiritual rebirth through Christ's word of truth.1